Aug 9, 2021

 Cardiovascular exercises strengthen the heart and lungs while burning calories.
 Strength training routines like dumbbells and weight machines build lean muscles.
 Lean body mass helps battle diseases and keeps you in optimal health.
 Yoga and Pilates exercises are also beneficial for the body in many ways that have been proven.

 You don't have to sign up for gym memberships.
 A little research will show you the exercises you can do at home – and there are plenty!

 One of the best things about exercise is that it is an effective stress buster.
 Stress causes havoc to the body and mind, leading to health issues - weight gain included.
 Take a break and head to the spa for some well-deserved pampering.
 Go for a walk at the beach or the park or just around the neighbourhood even.
 Pick up a hobby like craft making or painting and express yourself.
 The bottom line is to find something to do that interests you, and both your body and mind will be ever so thankful.

-Last but not least in importance is to get a good night's sleep.
+Last but not least, getting a good night's sleep is important.
 Proper and sufficient rest will do wonders for the body.

 Weight gain can happen (and does) at any stage of a person's life, although, for women, it is a huge reality bump on the road during menopause.
 There is no reason to give in and give up.